Taking the Kids: Jackson Hole, the Gateway to Grand Teton and Yellowstone

 Can art protect wildlife?
 Actually, it has, we learned at the unique National Museum of Wildlife Art in Jackson Hole, Wyoming.

 We think of Jackson as a place for winter sports—three ski areas, including the iconic Jackson Hole Mountain Resort at Teton Village, just 10 miles north of Jackson and a few miles south of Grand Teton National Park.
-Families come here for a glimpse of the cowboy mystique, as well as to explore two of America’s most popular national parks to see wildlife, winter and summer.
+Families come here for a glimpse of the cowboy mystique, as well as to explore two of the United States’ most popular national parks to see wildlife, in winter and summer.

 The National Museum of Wildlife Art Collection features more than 550 artists and more than 5,000 cataloged items of animal art from ancient times to the present and serves as a great introduction to the wildlife families could see in the national parks.

 Grand Teton National Park is open all year (snowshoeing, photography, and skiing are popular in winter), but the lodges and visitor centers close.
-Come in October and you might hear the elk bugles in the park where bull elk gather harms of cow elk and challenge the other males to establish dominance, bugling, and sparring.
+Come in October and you might hear the elk bugles in the park where bull elk gather herds of cow elk and challenge the other males to establish dominance by bugling and sparring.
 You might also see bison making their fall migration.

-Most roads in Yellowstone National Park are closed to cars in the winter, open to limited snowmobile and snow coach travel from mid-December to mid-March and Park partners, concessioners, and authorized businesses offer a variety of guided tours throughout the park during the winter months.
+Most roads in Yellowstone National Park are closed to cars in the winter but open to limited snowmobile and snow coach travel from mid-December to mid-March.
+Park partners, concessioners, and authorized businesses offer a variety of guided tours throughout the park during the winter months.
 (The Old Faithful Snow Lodge & Cabins and Mammoth Hot Springs Hotel have terrific winter packages with activities.)

 We opted for a wildlife safari in Grand Teton with the family-owned Jackson Hole Wildlife Safaris.
-The company also does Yellowstone tours, photography tours, and winter trips, as well, including a Yellowstone Snowshoe Tour and Grand Teton photography workshop and a three-day winter wolves and wildlife safari in the Northern Range of Yellowstone National Park.
+The company does Yellowstone tours, photography tours, and winter trips, as well, including a Yellowstone Snowshoe Tour, a Grand Teton photography workshop, and a three-day winter wolves and wildlife safari in the Northern Range of Yellowstone National Park.

-The expert guides help us to better understand the geology, history, and ecology of the 10-million-acre Greater Yellowstone ecosystem.
+The expert guides help us to better understand the geology, history, and ecology of the 10 million-acre Greater Yellowstone ecosystem.
 They also know the best spots to see wildlife.
-Another plus: By taking six to eight people in one vehicle, that takes two to three vehicles off the national park’s roads, reducing traffic.
+Another plus: By taking six to eight people in one vehicle, two to three vehicles are taken off the national park’s roads, reducing traffic.

-But, we quickly learn, there are no guarantees what we will see or when.
-“The thing about wildlife,” our guide Jeremy Hutchinson told us, “They come and go.”
+But we quickly learn that there are no guarantees what we will see or when.
+“The thing about wildlife,” our guide Jeremy Hutchinson told us, “they come and go.”

 As they should.
 This is their house, after all.